Ventilator from old car parts? Afghan girls pursue prototype - KVIA

 KABUL, Afghanistan (AP) — On most mornings, Somaya Farooqi and four other teen-age girls pile into her dad’s car and head to a mechanic’s workshop.
 They use back roads to skirt police checkpoints set up to enforce a lockdown in their city of Herat, one of Afghanistan’s hot spots of the coronavirus pandemic.

-The members of Afghanistan’s prize-winning girls’ robotics team say they’re on a live-saving mission — to build a ventilator from used car parts and help their war-stricken country battle the virus.
+The members of Afghanistan’s prize-winning girls’ robotics team say they’re on a life-saving mission — to build a breathing machine from used car parts and help their war-stricken country battle the virus.

 “If we even save one life with our device, we will be proud,” said Farooqi, 17.